Sophia4827/campus_parking/README.md

 ## Overview

 Parking congestion at Binghamton University is a persistent problem for commuters.
-The university's Transportation and Parking Services (TAPS) currently tracks availability through manual counts by student workers — a process that is labor-intensive, error-prone, and operates on a one-hour lag.
+The university's Transportation and Parking Services (TAPS) currently tracks availability through manual counts by student workers, a process that is labor-intensive, error-prone, and operates on a one-hour lag.
 Security cameras are already installed across campus lots, making an automated, image-based solution both technically feasible and cost-effective.

 This project addresses that gap by building a computer vision pipeline using **YOLO26s** (Ultralytics' latest small-variant object detection model) trained on **PKLot**, a publicly available university parking lot dataset, as a stand-in for Binghamton's camera infrastructure.